-The Trade Act programs, Trade Adjustment Assistance (TAA) and Reemployment Trade Adjustment Assistance (RTAA), assist individuals who have become unemployed as a result of increased imports from, or shifts in production to, foreign countries.
+The Trade Act programs, Trade Adjustment Assistance (TAA), Reemployment Trade Adjustment Assistance (RTAA), and Alternative Trade Adjustment Allowance (ATAA), assist individuals who have become unemployed as a result of increased imports from, or shifts in production to, foreign countries.
 The goal of the Trade Act programs is to help trade-affected workers return to suitable employment as quickly as possible.
-To facilitate this goal, TAA certified workers may access a menu of services that include income support, relocation allowances, job search allowances, and a health coverage tax credit (HCTC).
+To facilitate this goal, TAA certified workers may access a menu of services that include training, income support, relocation allowances, job search allowances, and a health coverage tax credit (HCTC).
 TAA participants that require retraining in order to obtain suitable employment may receive occupational training.

-In addition, the RTAA program for workers 50 years and older provides an alternative to the benefits offered under the regular TAA program.
-Participation in RTAA allows older workers, for whom retraining may not be suitable, to accept reemployment at a lower wage and receive a wage subsidy.
-When a petition is certified, both of these benefits will be available to those workers under the petition.
+In addition, the ATAA/RTAA program for workers 50 years and older during eligible period provides an alternative to the benefits offered under the regular TAA program.
+Participation in ATAA/RTAA allows older workers, for whom retraining may not be suitable, to accept reemployment at a lower wage and receive a wage subsidy.
+When a petition is certified, both of these benefits may be available to those workers under the petition.

 Individuals may be eligible for Trade Readjustment Assistance (TRA) payments, which are additional weekly dollars issued after the Unemployment Insurance weekly benefits are exhausted.
 TRA benefits are not payable to workers participating in on-the-job training.
-TRA benefits are defined in three (3) categories: Basic TRA, Additional TRA, and Remedial TRA.
-Each category has its own set of eligibility requirements. (found in Section 4)
+TRA benefits are defined in three (3) categories: Basic TRA, Additional TRA, and Completion TRA.
+Each category has its own set of eligibility requirements.

-Reemployment Trade Adjustment Assistance (RTAA) is an alternative assistance program for workers 50 years old or older certified eligible for trade adjustment assistance.
-There are no requirements for group certification specifically for RTAA.
-All certifications include eligibility to apply for RTAA, as well as other TAA benefits.
+Reemployment Trade Adjustment Assistance (RTAA) and Alternative Trade Adjustment Allowance (ATAA) is an alternative assistance program for workers 50 years old or older during eligible period certified eligible for trade adjustment assistance.
+There are no requirements for group certification specifically for RTAA, but there is a separate certification for ATAA.

-- The first criteria is a significant number or proportion of the workers in the workers’ firm, must have become totally or partially separated or be threatened with total or partial separation.
+- A significant number or proportion of the workers in the workers’ firm, must have become totally or partially separated or be threatened with total or partial separation during the 1 year period prior to the petition date.

 The petition for TAA is available through the Dislocated Worker Unit / Administrative Trade Unit in Lincoln, or directly at the Federal Employment and Training Administration website http://www.doleta.gov/tradeact/.